fossasia/eventyay-video/docs/integration/iframe.rst

 .. note::

-   The exact naming of all routes inside Venueless as well as the exact version of Vue Router we're using are not considered stable APIs and might change in the future.
+   The exact naming of all routes inside Eventyay as well as the exact version of Vue Router we're using are not considered stable APIs and might change in the future.
 Simple routes to a specific room such as the one in the example above should be safe for the future.